 I know many authors who get a little upset about not having a line space between paragraphs, but this is an ebook and not a book.

-Books do not change size and shape, but ebooks do, so leave the thought of beautiful typography out of your thinking.
+Books do not change size and shape, but ebooks do.
+So leave the thought of beautiful typography out of your thinking.

-This is the ideal setting for an ebook file.
+It is the ideal setting for an ebook file.

 The most important point about creating an ebook file in Word is maintaining consistency throughout the whole document.